The feeling when I crossed the finish line of my first half marathon was amazing! The endorphins were flowing. It was Runners high.

 6. A Running Partner: It helped so much that Luke and I trained for this race together.
 Even if you can’t run at the same times, having someone to text and say ‘I ran this morning and this was my time!’ really helps to keep yourself accountable.

 For those asking if I’m keeping up with the running, we are starting over on this less intense twenty week build up plan below!
+On Mondays and Wednesdays I do Pilates and if there is a day where I’m too tired to run, I skip it.
 Let me know if you are going to join!

 TEE // SHOES // HEAD PHONES // energy chews // RUNNING BELT